aprsworld/aprsI2C/README.md

 ## RTC (Real Time Clock)

 All RTC utilities can read a time and set a time.
 APRS World uses ISO 8601 format.
 Speficially the MySQL style with a `' '` between date and time. `yyyy-MM-dd HH:mm:ss`

+## Sensors

+Sensor ICs such as pressure and inertial measurement.